 Large-scale public companies (those with charter capital of at least 120 billion dong) and listed companies must also disclose reviewed half-yearly financial statements and quarterly financial statements.

 Public companies are obliged to publicly disclose certain information, including their foreign ownership limit, share redemption information and, for listed companies, information about offerings, issuance, listings of shares and reporting on the use of proceeds from capital-raising activities.
 Additionally, draft resolutions to be adopted at the annual general meeting must be disclosed in advance.

 Public companies must disclose information on an ad hoc basis within 24 hours of the occurrence of certain prescribed events.
 These include changes or disruptions to business or licences, decisions on dividend-related matters or redemption of shares, changes in the number of voting shares, changes to positions of internal persons, insider transactions, transactions with a value exceeding 15 per cent of total assets of the company, information affecting the share price of the company and other material events affecting the business or corporate governance of the company.

 Listed and large-scale public companies are obliged to disclose, within 24 hours, all decisions to increase or decrease the charter capital, to conduct transactions of 10 per cent or more of the value of the total assets of the company, or to contribute capital in another organisation equal to at least 50 per cent of that other organisation's participation capital.

-Whenever the voting shares of any major shareholder holding 5 per cent (or more) of voting shares in a public company is increased by a 1 per cent incremental threshold, that shareholder must notify the SSC, the relevant stock exchange and the relevant company.
-The company is then required to publish this information on its website within three working days.
+Whenever the voting shares of any major shareholder holding 5 per cent (or more) of voting shares in a public company is increased by a 1 per cent increment then that shareholder must notify the SSC, the relevant stock exchange and the relevant company.
+The company is then required to publish this information on its website.

 Disclosure on request